markvanderloo/tinytest/pkg/README.md

 #### Monitor side-effects

-Side-effects such as altering locale settings can cause hard-to-trace bugs.
+Side-effects, such as changing environment variables or changing the working directory can cause hard-to-trace bugs.
 Add the statement
 ```
 report_side_effects()
 ```
-at the top of any test file and certain side-effects, if any, are reported.
+to a test file and certain types of side-effects, if any, are reported.